 Some cults describe quality or consciousness as ‘a thing’ — which is to say as an objective mind-knowable phenomenon which machinery can detect.
 Others describe quality or consciousness as ‘nothing’ — i.e. as a subjective illusion.
 Some cults describe humans as ahh, fallen angels, others say we are nothing nobler than fleshy robots.
 Some cults say nature is to be worshipped and community is the source of truth, others say that nature is a pretty spittoon and community collective madness (‘the mob’).
 Mind considers not-mind as ‘mysticism’, ‘emotion’ and untrustworthy ‘subjectivity’ while selfish emotion regards good sense as cold abstraction and reason as mere rationality.
 The private-capitalist ‘right’ (aka ‘democracy’) considers the state-capitalist ‘left’ (aka ‘communism’) as the opposite end of the political spectrum.
 The devout priest sees the devout scientist as inhabiting a different universe… and so on.
 It would seem, on the face of it, that there couldn’t possibly be a greater difference between such ideas — while we remain in the frame of ego.
 Step outside this frame (i.e. actually experience consciousness) and the fundamental similarity of mind-created phenomena and mere illusion, or of sentimental exaltation and cynical dismissal, or of moral superiority and immoral selfishness becomes crystal clear.

 The prominent contentions within the fields of psychotherapy, gender-politics, philosophy, work-life, professionalism and religion are as superficial and illusory as the playground arguments of children.
 A sexist, hard-right, white, Christian male and a feminist, ‘socialist’, black, atheist woman will react in precisely the same way to ego-threat and existential uncertainty.
 There may be talk of ‘tolerance’, ‘charity’ and ‘diversity’, or criticism of ‘uniformity’, ‘selfishness’ and ‘conformity’, yet every institutionalised mind reacts in the exactly same way to radical otherness and genuine independence.
-Consciously step into any religious institution — such as a church, a parliament, a university, a newsroom or a boardroom — and watch with wonder how ‘opposing’ sides instantly and miraculously unite against you.
-The goodies and the baddies only ever stop fighting to crush the paradoxies.
-This is the only meaningful dispute in institutions, but it can never be recognised as such.
+Consciously step into any religious institution — such as a church, a parliament, an elite university, a newsroom or a boardroom — and watch with wonder how ‘opposing’ sides instantly and miraculously unite against you.
+The goodies and the baddies only ever stop fighting to crush the paradoxies, which is the only meaningful dispute in institutions, but can never be recognised as such.
 The conflict being fought everywhere between truth and falsehood, or freedom and subjugation, must be repositioned along ideological (cultic) lines, as left vs right, believer vs infidel, feminist vs sexist and so on.
 Truth, in fact, is taboo.